Reimnop/Pamx/README.md

 # Project Arrhythmia assets Manipulation eXtension

-> An API for reading/writing ALL Project Arrhythmia asset in ALL versions with a single, common API
+> A library for reading/writing ALL Project Arrhythmia asset in ALL versions with a single, common API

 ## Features